Reviewed Date: 09/26/2023

 Appraisal Management Companies

-As of July 1, 2011 persons and companies engaged in appraisal management are regulated by T.C.A.
+Persons and companies engaged in appraisal management are regulated by T.C.A.
 Title 62, Chapter 39, Part 4.
 Banks, savings and loan institutions, licensed attorneys, licensed accountants or state and local governments who order appraisals for tax purposes are exempt from the act.
 T.C.A. § 62-39-404.